Inside: 7 science-backed ways to teach your child the all-important life skill of self-regulation. Free printable!

 Inside: 7 science-backed ways to teach your child the all-important life skill of self-regulation.
 Free printable!

 	“This is Sam’s birthday cake.
 Keep your fingers away from the cake.
 He will blow out the candles after we sing “Happy Birthday!”
 Won’t he be excited!
 And then won’t you be excited to get a whole piece of cake for yourself!”

 	The higher goal is usually about empathy, social relationships, or learning.

-	The first step is helping children recognize the higher-goal of the situation and providing the time and space for their impulses too — it’s not that all impulses are bad, its that they have to be regulated to the right time and place or in the way you express it.
+	The first step is to help children recognize the higher goal of the situation and providing the time and space for their impulses too — it’s not that all impulses are bad, it’s that they have to be regulated to the right time and place or in the way you express it.

 	2. Use naturally occurring situations to teach self-regulation strategies.

 	These situations are truly challenging for younger children.
 Before the event or situation, explain the expectations and the higher goal.
 Then, in the moment, help them be able to meet that goal.
 Give them the strategies to regulate their impulses.

 	Studies about self-regulation have shown is that it isn’t about the child having the sheer willpower to control impulses, but instead having lots of strategies to help them regulate those impulses.